 The Sinking Of The Titanic: Returning to continuous wave spark gap transmitters; Marconi's wireless telegraphy system saved the lives of over 700 passengers aboard the Titanic which sank in April 1912.
 The distress calls were sent out to near-by shipping using the Marconi apparatus and were received by the Carpathia which was to effect a rescue.
 Marconi's work was widely credited for saving the lives of hundreds of people.
 The military also found a use for the wireless equipment which was used during the First World War.

 2MT Writtle (Near Chelmsford, Essex)

 It was the invention of the Thermionic Valve, by Flemming and De Forest, in 1906 that allowed Marconi to eventually produce a reliable 'Carrier Wave' that could be 'modulated' so that voice and music could be transmitted, rather than the spark-gap transmitters that had been used to produce the dots and dashes used by the Morse Code signals that had hitherto been employed.
-Using this new method - the carrier wave - enabled Marconi to transmit speech and music from his experimental station 2MT in 1920.
+Using this new method of modulating the carrier wave enabled Marconi to transmit speech and music from his experimental station 2MT in 1920.

 Marconi sited this experimental station, 2MT, in an ex army hut at Writtle, Essex .
 The station was initially allowed to transmit its test transmissions for only half an hour a week.

 Dame Nellie Melba made one of the first broadcasts from 2MT at 7.10 pm on 15th June 1920.
 Consisting of a concert of opera music to entertain the listeners, the broadcast opened with a recital of Home Sweet Home and finishing with the national anthem.
 Those early wireless listeners - the early radio amateurs - heard the broadcasts from Chelmsford to Paris, Madrid and Berlin.